Merryweather & Sons: Tram engines

 Merryweather supplied the steam machinery for John Grantham's steam tramcar in 1873.
 Between 1875 and 1892 the factory produced about 174 steam tram engines, of which 41 were used in Britain, 46 in Paris, 6 in Kassel, Germany, 15 to Barcelona, 15 in the Netherlands, 11 in New Zealand and 15 in Rangoon.
 6 engines of 1881 went to the Stockton and Darlington Steam Tramway Company.
 An example of a Merryweather tram engine is preserved in the Dutch Railway Museum at Utrecht, RSTM 2, built in 1881 (or 5?, built in 1882?).

+Fire helmets

+In the 19th century and early 20th century, Merryweather & Sons produced firefighters' helmets based on a type that had been used in Paris.

 Other products

 At the 1904 Royal Horticultural Society Show in London, Merryweather received a gold medal for a range of petrol motor driven plant including :